Philadelphia conceptual artist and photographer Zoe Strauss will present the University’s annual Dietrich V. Asten Lecture on Tuesday, March 5.

 Strauss’ talk is presented by the College of Humanities and Sciences through the Dietrich V. Asten Lecture Series Endowment, which brings prominent speakers in the humanities, sciences, arts and government to the University.

-The lecture will be Tuesday, Feb.
-19, at 6 p.m. in the Kanbar Performance Space on East Falls Campus.
+The lecture will be Tuesday, March 5, at 6 p.m. in the Kanbar Performance Space on East Falls Campus.
 The talk is free and open to the public.
 RSVP to email@example.com.
 Read more about Strauss here.
+(Note: Due to unanticipated circumstances, the lecture was rescheduled from Feb.
+19.)